qmacro/qmacro.github.io/src/posts/2024-12-10-tasc-notes--part-4.md

 Note also that the word "lambda", used here specifically and syntactically in Lisp as the symbol for an anonymous function, has become the de facto term for anonymous functions in general - for example, Python [uses the term][21], and AWS has a Functions-as-a-Service (FaaS) offering called [Lambda][22].

+For an indication of how fundamental the concept of first class functions is (along with the closely related "higher order" function style), see [Functions as first class citizens in SICP Lecture 1A][45].

 <a name="footnote-2"></a>
 2. Examples in this post are based on CAP Node.js version 8.5.1 (Nov 2024) rather than the 8.6.0 version that Daniel had, which is currently not available externally at the time of writing.